muhdibee/Blog-API/README.md

 12. The owner of the blog should be able to get a list of their blogs.

 -   The endpoint should be paginated.
--   It should be filterable by state.
+-   It should be filterable by blog-state.

 13. Blogs created should have title, description, tags, author, timestamp, state, read_count, reading_time and body.
 14. The list of blogs endpoint that can be accessed by both logged in and not logged in users should be paginated,